t-aggelos/tokiponedo/README.md

 - `si wi ru seme?` = "you're doing what?" (**ru is the verb meaning "to do"**)
 - `seme wi jan Anjo` = "who is (human) Anjo?" = "Who's Anjo?"
 - `jan seme ni` = "what man this" ?
+## Prepositions
+Prepositions are used to further describe the *manner* of the predicate.
+They indicate information about where, whither, whence, how, or whereby the predicate is performed.
+### The preposition `tawa`
+Being a derivative of `taweru`(to move) it describes movement towards a specific object.
+For example,
+- `mi wi taweru o ijo tawa si` = "I am moving the thing **to** you"
+- `ijo wi tawa si` = "the thing is moving **towards** you".
+- `ijo wi taweru tawa seme` = literally: the thing moving towards what? = "what is it moving towards?".

+Notice how, if we were to introduce `o` the meaning would change:
+- `ijo wi taweru o seme?` = "it is moving the what?" = "What is it moving?"
+- `ijo wi taweru o ni tawa seme` = "it is moving the **this** towards what?".
+After all, ni can also refer to "this/that" like we saw.

+Remember: This would have a completely different meaning if we said `ijo wi taweru o si`.
+As that would mean "the thing is moving **you**".
+This is because `o` marks the direct object(the recipient of the action).
+Therefore, the exact meaning of `tawa` depends on its usage.
+### The preposition `iwa`
+Being a derivative of `iwo`, it describes the usage.
+It is analogous to saying "using" in English but with a different twist.
+For instance:
+- `onai wi taweru o si iwa suko` = "They're moving you using a mushroom".
+- `onai wi taweru o ijo ni tawa si iwa suko` = "They're moving this thing towards you using a mushroom".
+- `onai wi taweru o seme?` = "What are they moving?"
 ## Sentence Structure
 Now to provide more info on the sentence structure, it's *almost* like toki pona's. a sentence could be:
 `{ [(A|<preposition>|<sentence>|)]* wa B wi [<preverb>]* o C [kin D]* [<preposition>]* }`.
 Where,